Prerequisites

 If you want to use a custom field in a valueexpression line you must precede the name of the field by DE: to indicate that it is a custom field.
 The name of the field is spelled as it appears in the interface.

 Important: When you use a custom field that is placed in a custom form section that has restricted permissions for some users, the calculation of the valueexpression is blank when those users view this calculation in a report.
-For information about adjusting permissions on custom form sections, see Create or edit a custom form.
+For information about adjusting permissions on custom form sections, see Create a custom form.

 For example, if you have a custom field labeled "Developer Name" and you want to group by this field and display it in upper case, you can use the following valueexpression to indicate this: